Vacancies in Graphene : Dirac Physics and Fractional Vacuum Charges: Scattering description of single vacancy

 To relate the existence of the zero mode to a finite vacuum charge density as given in \eqref{eq: index}--\eqref{eq: pseudocharge}, we must directly calculate the Index in \eqref{eq: index}.
 To that aim, we use the regularized expression \cite{callias1978axial},

 where $H^B \equiv D^\dagger D$ and $H^A \equiv D D^\dagger $.
 The ``$\Tr$'' operation here is over all states.
 Hereafter we take $\sgn M \equiv 1$ in \eqref{eq: index}, thus arbitrarily fixing the sign of the charge for an $A$-vacancy.
 Extending chiral boundary conditions \eqref{eq: chiralbcs} to non-zero energy scattering states involved in \eqref{eq: callias}, shows how the angular momentum contributions cancel out except for $j = \pm 1/2 \leftrightarrow m=-1,0$.
-A thorough calculation (Supplementary Note 4) yields $\Index H = 1$ and, together with \eqref{eq: eta2}--\eqref{eq: index}, the vacuum charge density rewrites,
+A thorough calculation (Supplementary Note 4) yields